alex-damjanovic/alex-damjanovic/README.md

-Passionate about finance, programming & FOSS.
+Passionate about economics, programming & FOSS.